curiosity-not-the-rover/curiosity-not-the-rover/README.md

 i write a lot of code, but almost none of it gets to exist on the internet because it's really bad.

-i’m currently studying a lot, final year of school and a cert iii.
+i just finished my final exam for year 12!

 i’m really inconsistent with my activity so collaboration is difficult. if you're interested, though, go ahead and ask lol.